Black Literary Organizations

 Here Wee Read: Mom of two, Charnaie shares her reading and travel journeys on this blog filled with children’s literature recommendations.

 Book Pearls (Chester, VA): Organized by Renee Wardrett-Bailey, they meet on the 4th Friday of every month at 7pm.
 Contact is by email.

 Literary Narratives (London, UK): Host writing classes, job opportunities, and writing resources for London based writers of color.

 The Conscious Kid (Los Angeles, CA): Celebrating diversity through research and youth development.
-They also have month book subscriptions for children of all ages.
+They also have monthly book subscriptions for children of all ages.